intel/cri-resource-manager/devel/_sources/docs/policy/balloons.md.txt

     - `numa`: ...in the same numa node(s) as the balloon.
     - `core`: ...allowed to use idle CPU threads in the same cores with the balloon.
+  - `PreferSpreadOnPhysicalCores` overrides the policy level option with the same name in the scope of this balloon type.
   - `AllocatorPriority` (0: High, 1: Normal, 2: Low, 3: None).
 CPU
     allocator parameter, used when creating new or resizing existing balloons.
 If there are balloon types with pre-created balloons